 Because there are so many different ways that viruses can be spread to your computer, virus-protection programs are essential for users that are connected in any fashion to the Internet.
 The intended purpose of these viruses can vary, from fairly harmless viruses that simply display a message, to varieties that can delete important system or personal files.
 Due to the prevalence of these dangerous viruses in today's digital world, a virus-protection program is highly recommended.

-No. Unfortunately even the implementation of any one, or all, of the methods found on this page may not completely protect your personal computer security.
+McAfee Total Protection (affiliate link) and Norton Security Deluxe (affiliate link) provide increased security and virus protection for your computer.
+Please note that the implementation of any one, or all, of the methods found on this page, may not completely protect your personal computer.
 Due to this fact, Northland cannot be held responsible if something does happen.
-However, we highly recommend looking into one of the options listed above, in order to take the necessary precautionary steps before you actually experience a security breach.
+We highly recommend looking into one of the options listed above, in order to take the necessary precautionary steps before you actually experience a security breach.

 Digital home phone service from Northland securely transmits phone calls over the Internet.
 Once installed, Northland home phone works very similarly to regular phone service.
 You can use your current home phone and even keep your number.
 Since calls are transmitted over the Internet, you will experience clear call quality.
 Local, national and International calling is available.